kornelro/roads_app/README.md

 # onos_app
 Simple app to display roads on the map.

-App created to present results of alghoritm searchinf for best new bike roads.
+App created to present results of genetic alghoritm searching for best new bike roads.